reuteras/dfirws/README.md

 ## Usage and configuration of the VM

 You can create VM by running **.\createVM.ps1**.
 Currently only VMWare Workstation is supported on Windows x64.
-The script will download the Windows 11 ISO and create a VM with the tools installed.
+The script will download the Windows 11 Enterprise ISO and create a VM with the tools installed.
 The VM will be created in the root folder.

-The VM will be created with 4 cores and 16 GB of memory.
-The VM will be created with a 300 GB sparse disk.
-The VM will be created with a bridged network adapter.
-The VM will be created with a user named *dfirws* and a password *password*.
-You can change the settings in by copying *local/default-variables.pkr.hcl* to *local/variables.pkr.hcl* and change the settings to your liking.
-The file *local/variables.pkr.hcl* is then used by the scripts to specify which settings to use when creating the VM.
-You can change setting for autounattend to change the default keyboard to US (Swedish is the default).
+- The VM will be created with 4 cores and 16 GB of memory.
+- The VM will be created with a 300 GB sparse disk (space is not preallocated).
+- The VM will be created with a NAT network adapter.
+- The VM will be created with a user named *dfirws* with password *password*.

+You can change the settings by copying *local/default-variables.pkr.hcl* to *local/variables.pkr.hcl* and modify the settings to your liking.
+You can for example change setting for autounattend to change the default keyboard to US (Swedish is the default).

 ## Update